Xavi Simons transfer latest: Tottenham Hotspur close to completing signing of RB Leipzig attacking midfielder after Chelsea interest

 Tottenham Hotspur are close to completing the signing of Xavi Simons from RB Leipzig with Chelsea having also been interested in the attacking midfielder.

-The clubs have agreed a deal worth just over £51m, while the 22-year-old has also agreed personal terms.
+The clubs have agreed a deal worth just over £51m, while the 22-year-old has also agreed personal terms and is understood to have completed a medical.

+The deal could become seven years in length.
+It is understood to be an initial five-year deal plus two optional years.

 It comes after successful negotiations between Spurs and RB Leipzig, who hold a good relationship.